-- > the extent of turnover among the participants, - > retirement experience (earlier or later than expected),
+- > the extent of turnover among the participants, - > retirement experience (earlier or later than expected), - > mortality (more or fewer deaths than expected),

-- > mortality (more or fewer deaths than expected), - > the number of disability retirements, and - > salary increases different than assumed.
+- > the number of disability retirements, and - > salary increases different than assumed.

-The net loss from this other experience for the year ended June 30, 2015 amounted to \$353,139, which is 0.1% of the actuarial accrued liability.
+The net gain from this other experience for the year ended June 30, 2016 amounted to \$5,723,812, which is 1.5% of the actuarial accrued liability.
+This is mainly due to postretirement mortality greater than expected and salary increases less than expected.

-D. RECOMMENDED CONTRIBUTION
+D. ACTUARIALLY DETERMINED CONTRIBUTION

 The amount of annual contribution required to fund the Plan is comprised of an employer normal cost payment and a payment on the unfunded/(overfunded) actuarial accrued liability.
-This total amount is then divided by the projected pay for active members to determine the funding rate of 30.72% of pay.
+This total amount is then divided by the projected pay for active members to determine the funding rate of 34.08% of pay.

-The unfunded actuarial accrued liability is amortized on a level percent basis, with 3.5% annual increases in the payments anticipated.
+The unfunded actuarial accrued liability is amortized on a level percent basis, with 3.25% (previously, 3.50%) annual increases in the payments anticipated.
 This methodology is generally tied to payroll with the contribution expected to remain constant as a percentage of pay.
 Payroll is decreasing, since the Plan is partially closed to new entrants.
 Thus, the recommended contribution will increase as a percentage of pay over time, if all assumptions are met.

 The recommended contribution is based on an amortization schedule adopted by the Town.
 As of July 1, 2013, the amortization period was reset to 30 years.
-There are 28 years remaining as of July 1, 2015.
+There are 27 years remaining as of July 1, 2016.